Toldbodgade 5: Jens and Louise Frederikke Jensen

 At the time of the 1850 census, Jens and Louise Jensen were still residing on the third floor.
 Hans Christian Jakobsen, a ship captain, resided on the second floor with his wife Sophie Magdalene Jacobsen, their three children (aged one to ten), a maid and a wet nurse.
 Hans Jansøn Baagöe, another ship captain, resided on the first floor with his wife Elisabeth Baagöe, their two children (aged five and eight) and one maid.
 Peter Dirns, an Icelandic merchant, was also residing as a lodger on the first floor with the 71-year-old widow Karen Christine Meilbye, her daughter Anna Christine Meilbye and one maid.
 The tavern in the basement was still managed by Frederikke Lovise Jensen.

+The property was home to 24 residents in six households at the 1860 census.
+Jens and Louise Frederikke Jensen resided in the building with their son Edvard Michael Jensen (music teacher), their daughter Emilie Marie Jensen (teacher) and one maid.
+Karen Elisabeth Lindberg, an unmarrid woman, shared another apartment with three siblings named Elberg (aged 15 to 19).
+The eldest of them, Tønnes Severin Theodor Elberg, would later become a journalist in Chicago.
+Arnold Møller and Carl Ludvig Ferdinand Lind, two businessmen in their early 30s, resided in a third apartment.
+Niels Nielsen, a workman, resided in the building with his wife Bertha Sophie Nielsen and their four-year-old son.
+Hans Christian Hansen, an archivist in the Ministry of Justice, resided in the building with his wife Martha Cecilia Hansen, their son Hans Peter Hansen (music and paper merchant), their daughter Elisabeth Maria Nathalia Hansen (widow), her four-year-old daughter and one maid.
+Sophie Ley, a widow, resided in the building with her 12-year-old daughter and two lodgers.

 20th century

 The composer Carl Nielsen and sculptor Anne Marie Carl-Nielsen resided in the first floor apartment from 1898 to 1907.

 Architecture

 Toldbodgade 5 is a three-winged complex, surrounding three sides of a narrow courtyard, constructed with four storeys above a walk-out basement.
-The three wings are joined towards the courtyard by canted corner bays.
+The three wings are integrated towards the courtyard by canted corner bays.
 The front, which is plastered and painted with iron vitriol, is finished with a white-painted belt course above the ground floor and a modillioned cornice.
 The main entrance in the bay furthest to the left is raised five steps from street level.
 The red tile roof features three dormer windows towards the street.